hencou/ESP8266MQTTMesh/README.md

 Original text from PhracturedBlue's ESP8266MQTTMesh:

 # ESP8266MQTTMesh
-Self-assembling mesh network built around the MQTT protocol for the ESP8266 with OTA support
+Self-assembling mesh network built around the MQTT protocol for the ESP8266

 ## Overview
 Provide a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.